top of page

 Welcome to the March 2025 edition of our newsletter, where we explore New Zealand’s residential property market trends.
-With shifting monetary policies, evolving migration patterns, and a recovering market cycle, now is a pivotal time to reassess your investment strategy.
+With shifting monetary policies, evolving migration patterns, and a recovering market cycle, now is a pivotal time to reassess your property investment strategy.

 Market Updates: